Tyrrrz/CliFx/Readme.md

 [Command("cancel")]
 public class CancellableCommand : ICommand
 {
+    private async ValueTask DoSomethingAsync(CancellationToken cancellation)
+    {
+        await Task.Delay(TimeSpan.FromMinutes(10), cancellation);
+    }

     public async ValueTask ExecuteAsync(IConsole console)
     {
         // Make the command cancellation-aware
-        var token = console.GetCancellationToken();
+        var cancellation = console.GetCancellationToken();

-        // Execute some long-running operation
+        // Execute some long-running cancellable operation
-        await Task.Delay(Timespan.FromMinutes(10), token);
+        await DoSomethingAsync(cancellation);

         console.Output.WriteLine("Done.");
     }
 }
 ```

 Keep in mind that a command may delay cancellation only once.
-If the user decides to send an interrupt signal again after the first time, the execution will be forcefully terminated regardless of whether the command is cancellation-aware.
+If the user decides to send an interrupt signal for the second time, the execution will be terminated immediately.

 ### Dependency injection